Stress & Burnout Therapy in Santa Monica

 Burnout isn't just about doing too much.
 It's about a nervous system running in overdrive, often for years.
 Rest helps, but it can't resolve patterns that have been building since long before you hit the wall.

 This work is somatic.
-We pay attention to what your body has been carrying: the chronic tension, the shallow breath, the baseline hum of activation that never quite settles.
+We pay attention to what your body has been carrying: the chronic tension, the shallow breath, the baseline buzz of activation that never quite eases.
 We work with your nervous system directly, not just your thoughts about stress.

 I completed the full three-year Somatic Experiencing certificate program and continue to study with Dr. Peter Levine.
-That training shapes how I approach burnout: slowly, carefully, helping your system learn that it's safe to come down from high alert.
+That training shapes how I approach burnout: with precision, helping your system learn that it's safe to come down from high alert.
 We're not adding more to your to-do list.
 We're rebuilding your capacity to rest, recover, and feel like yourself again.

 Why Somatic Therapy for Burnout?